loftytopping/DEES_programming_course/README.md

 ## Course overview<a name="Course-overview"></a>

-This course has been developed with the notion that learning Python is best when provided with domain relevant examples.
-However it is also important to cover some basic/fundamental operations.
+This course has been developed with the notion that learning Python is most effective when provided with domain relevant examples.
+However, it is also important to cover some basic/fundamental operations.
 In each notebook you will find a narrative that matches each weekly lecture, whilst also walking you through a series of exercises that not only reaffirm the new skills being developed, but serve as a reference point for further practicals as we move through the course.

 First, you will need to clone this repository into a local folder.
 Create a folder on your machine, and then run the following command from a command prompt: